szu-security-group/cloud-object-storage-integrity-checking/README.md

 **Server**

-Before running the server, you need to specify the temporary file location that is to be outourced to a public cloud ojbect storage service and the COS properties file that contains the cloud storage access credentials.
+Before running the server, one needs to specify the temporary file location that is to be outourced to a public cloud ojbect storage service and the COS properties file that contains the cloud storage access credentials.
 [Here](COS.properties.example) is a template for COS properties file.
 After all preparations are done, one could run a command in terminal to start server as follows:

 ```
 java -jar server.jar /path/to/temporary-upload-directory /path/to/COS-properties-file